 In many cases the thermostat is located in close proximity to the water pump so changing one usually means changing both.

 BMW radiator problems usually stem from the plastic used for the end tanks and hose connections.
 Over time and with exposure these tanks will develop cracks and leaks.
 It may take several years but it's only a matter of time before this plastic fails.
 Depending on your needs you can replace it with another OEM-type plastic design or upgrade to an all-aluminum design.
 Note that OEM radiators will perform just like the original and with the same expectations of performance and longevity.
 High priced aluminum radiators are typically better and go through extensive testing and quality control.
 However, cheap aluminum may be inferior and leave you with more regrets than benefits.
-When it comes to aftermarket parts, you get what you pay for.

-Oil heat exchangers have taken the place of traditional air:oil coolers and are used for engine or transmission oil cooling on a number of models.
+Oil heat exchangers have taken the place of traditional oil:air coolers and are used for engine or transmission oil cooling on a number of models.
 They are more compact and can be located anywhere in the engine bay as they don't need to be in the air flow.
 They only need a supply of cooling fluid from an existing radiator and an array of hoses for the coolant and the oil.